JofArnold/convert-react-to-json/README.md

 ## Detailed Example

-Say you want to convert the classic Create React App `App.tsx` to JSON:
+Say you want to convert the classic Create React App `App.tsx` (minus a few bits for clarity) to JSON:

 ```typescript
 // App.tsx